AutomateSecOps/Tines-AI-Winner/README.md

 That's why I love the no-low code Tines platform, since I have the freedom to create workflows in a timely manner without understanding coding, or without maintaining the underlying Python libraries.

-I encourage any cybersecurity team to start their automation journey with Tines, since there is coding experience necessary.
+I encourage any cybersecurity team to start their automation journey with Tines, since there is no coding experience necessary.

 Try the free [Tines Commmunity Edition](https://www.tines.com/pricing/).